Print RDLC Report Directly To Printer In MVC

 Now, let us see in detail.

-Create rdlc report
+Create RDLC report

-First, create a MVC project.
+First, create an MVC project.

-Second, add new RDLC report by “Add New Item” => “Visual C#” => “Report” selection.
+Second, add a new RDLC report by “Add New Item” => “Visual C#” => “Report” selection.

 Third, design report.
 To make it easy to understand I have created one simple static report without any database connection just for simplicity.